simplifine-llm/Simplifine/README.md

 )
 ```

+For a more comprehensive example, see this [notebook](https://github.com/simplifine-llm/Simplifine/blob/main/examples/sft_quick_start.ipynb) in the examples folder:

 ## 🤝 Contributing

 We are looking for contributors!
 Please send an email to [founders@simplifine.com](mailto:founders@simplifine.com) to get onboarded, or add your name to the waitlist on [www.simplifine.com](http://www.simplifine.com).